Treeless Plain: Details

 David McComb later said, "I don't think it's a great record, but at least we tried to do a few things that pub bands wouldn't normally do.
 For a lot of the underground scene all across Australia, we just weren't hard rock enough.
 We used to have a thing against pedals."
 Elsewhere, he said, "I wouldn't have wanted it rawer, and I wouldn't have wanted it any slicker.
 It doesn't sound like it was rushed at all.
 We just wanted a crispness and brightness, and a sort of relaxed feeling.
 The usual criticism is that there's too much variety, to which we always point to the rest of the music industry and say there's not enough."

 "Evil" Graham Lee (not a member of the band until later) said, "The band recorded Treeless Plain in a dozen midnight-to-dawn sessions with a young, green recording engineer called Nick Mainsbridge.
 Dave had put a lot of thought into how the songs would be recorded and mixed and, fortunately, his production notes still exist, because they came in very handy when Nick got the chance to remix the album in 2007."
+Producing themselves was not always easy, with David McComb later admitting "Robert and I had quite a few blues".

 The album was named after the Nullarbor Plain, which Robert McComb estimated they crossed eleven times travelling from Perth to the east coast of Australia.
 He said, "It took five days in my Combivan, and then three days once we got a van that could do better than 80 km an hour.
 We hit a couple of roos in that one.
 One of them almost totalled the car.
 At one point, Dave wanted to call the album $2,000 Kangaroo."